afunnydev/tinysociety/content/articles/2018-11-13-26-tiny-house-with-platform-bedroom.md

 ## Sleeping Spaces

-The platform bedroom accessible by a few stairs is the popular feature of this tiny house.
-The clothing racks and additional dressers make for the ideal bedroom!
+The platform bedroom accessible by only a few stairs, is the popular feature of this tiny house.
+The clothing racks and additional dressers make for the ideal master bedroom!

 ![](/img/lookout5.jpeg)

-<span class="figcaption">The railing around the bed makes for a sleep that's both safe and sound.</span>
+<span class="figcaption">You'll sleep like a baby in this enclosed bed.</span>

 ![](/img/lookout6.jpeg)